WELCOME TO BROWARD COUNTY GOVERNMENT!

 HIPAA (Also See We've Got You Covered ebook)

-HIPAA stands for the “Health Insurance Portability and Accountability Act” of 1996.
+HIPAA stands for the "Health Insurance Portability and Accountability Act" of 1996.
 The HIPAA administrative simplification provision encouraged the development of a health information system through the establishment of standards and requirements for the electronic transmission of certain health information.
+The privacy protective extend to personal health information that is not electronic, such as medical files.

 Over the years, the scope of HIPAA was broadened to require the health care industry to adhere to uniform codes and forms when performing specific "electronic transactions", established security and privacy standards to better safeguard people's health care information, and allowed people greater access to their own health care information.